-Мар vi Location Between Southbury Lane and Waltham Road Designation Greenbelt and conservation area Current use Open Space Test 1: existing planning permission or WBC LP allocation No Test 2: distance to edge of nearest settlement Next to the church in the conservation area Test 3: Local or extensive?
+Мар vi Location Between Southbury Lane and Waltham Road Designation Greenbelt and conservation area Current use Open Space Test 1: existing planning permission or WBC LP allocation No Test 2: distance to edge of nearest settlement Next to the church in the conservation area Test 3: Local in character or extensive tract of land?
 Local 25,695ft2/0.59 acre Test 4: demonstrably special & holds a particular local significance (beauty, historic significance, recreation value, tranquillity, richness of wildlife, other) Beauty - This land is very beautiful, it contributes to the openness, beauty and character of the area.
 Recreational value - This space is very important for informal and formal activities, it is used for relaxation and reflection as well as organised exercise classes.
 Tranquillity - This space is very tranquil and very important for reflection and relaxation Richness of Wildlife - The land has some large and well established trees, home to many wildlife species Historical significance - This land dates back to the 16th Century known as Ruscombe Green, this land was used for social events and is clearly visible on the Historical map of Ruscombe on page 15.
+See also Ruscombe Parish short wildlife walks (link).
+Landowner Consultation Yes